Incorporating social norms into a configurable agent-based model of the decision to perform commuting behaviour: Materials Methods

-In order to demonstrate the value of our model, we evaluate the implementation of a hypothetical intervention of implementing car-free days on Wednesdays.
-On Wednesdays, it was not possible to use cars to commute to work.
+\textbf{Intervention scenario}: We evaluate the implementation of a hypothetical intervention `car-free Wednesdays' which prohibits the use of cars on that day.
 This was compared to a control scenario of no intervention.
-The car-free days (CFD) scenario was implemented at day 365.
+In the car-free days (CFD) scenario, for the first year (day < 365), there were no car-free days.
+From the first year onwards (day \(\geq\) 365), there was a car-free day every Wednesday (\(\text{day } \mod 7 = 2\)).
 The model was then run for four further years.